-Edit: It seems like this study was first published in June 2017 (see “omg”‘s comment in this post).
-Not sure why they now have this newer November 2017 publication date, nor why the global media only covered it so intensively this past week.
+Edit: It seems like this CXXC5 targeting study discussed in this post was first published in June 2017.
+Not sure why they now have a newer November 2017 publication date.
+Nor why the global media only covered it so intensively this past week.

-Update: A Reddit thread on this went bonkers with over 2,500 comments.
+A Reddit thread on this became very popular with over 2,500 comments.

-Targeting of CXXC5 by a Competing Peptide Stimulates Hair Regrowth
+Targeting of CXXC5 by PTD-DBM Causes Hair Regrowth

 The scientists managed to disrupt something termed as the “CXXC5-Dishevelled interaction” with a newly developed competitor peptide biomaterial called PTD-DBM.
 This resulted in activation of the Wnt/β-catenin pathway and accelerated hair regrowth and wound-induced hair follicle neogenesis in mice.
 Yet more evidence on the benefits of wounding?